robertmartin8/ReasonableDeviations/_posts/2019-12-05-asymmetric-bet-interest-rates.md

 </center>

 I haven't gone into too much detail for the above points because *it doesn't really matter*.
-The fundamental argument in the post is that as long as there exists a nonzero probability of a rate-hold (or rate hike), we are essentially able to make a positive EV bet.
+The fundamental argument in the post is that as long as there exists a nonzero probability of a rate-hold (or rate hike), we are able to make a positive EV bet.
 To elucidate this, let's say that based on my analysis above I'm willing to say that there's just a 2% chance of a rate cut.

 | **Interest rate**        | **Market-implied probability**          | **My estimated probability**  |
 | ------------- |:-------------:| :-----:|